mlafeldt/docker-simianarmy/docs/configuration-properties.md

 # Configuration Properties

-What follows is an overview of all configuration properties you may set.
+What follows is an overview of all configuration properties you can set.
 See [Configuration](configuration.md) on how to pass properties to the Docker image.

 Properties marked with an asterisk (\*) are custom properties added by this Docker image to simplify configuration, e.g. to avoid having to configure long Java class names.